sevidmusic/Roady/README.md

 NOTE: At the moment I am using this file to plan the rest of the re-write of `Roady2.0`.
 This file will be revised to document `Roady2.0` before `Roady2.0` is released.

 Note: This document is still being drafted, and will continue to evolve over time.

 # About

-Roady is a PHP framework I have been developing for a long time.
+Roady is a modular `php` framework.
-At this point it is a passion project.
-I love coding, working on Roady makes me happy.

-The following is an overview of how Roady works:

-# Modules

-With Roady the look, feel, features, and functionality of a website are implemented by individual Modules.
+With Roady the features, and functionality of a website are implemented by individual Modules.

 For example, say my band used Roady to build our website, and we needed a music player, that music player would be implemented by